AguilarLagunasArturo/pexels-api/README.md

 A dictionary containing json data of the results of the query in the specified page, `None` if the request fails.

 #### `page.popular(photos_per_page=15, page=1)`
-Requests popular data from Pexels API v1.
+Requests popular data using Pexels API v1.

 | Parameter     | Required |Type  | Description     |
 | :------------ | :- |:---- | :------------- |
 |photos_per_page|No|Integer|Number of photos per page 1 minimum 80 maximum|
 |page           |No|Integer|Specify the page to search|
 ##### Returns:
-A dictionary containing json data of the results of Pexels' popular page in the specified page, `None` if the request fails.
+A dictionary containing json data of the results of Pexels popular page in the specified page, `None` if the request fails.
 #### `page.curated(photos_per_page=15, page=1)`
-Requests curated data from Pexels API v1.
+Requests curated data using Pexels API v1.

 | Parameter     | Required |Type  | Description     |
 | :------------ | :- |:---- | :------------- |
 |photos_per_page|No|Integer|Number of photos per page 1 minimum 80 maximum|
 |page           |No|Integer|Specify the page to search|
 ##### Returns:
-A dictionary containing json data of the results of Pexels' curated page in the specified page, `None` if the request fails.
+A dictionary containing json data of the results of Pexels curated page in the specified page, `None` if the request fails.
 #### `page.search_next()`
 Search the next page if available.
 ##### Returns: